thoughtbot/ruby-science/book/introduction/introduction.md

 use the lessons learned by these developers to write good Rails applications by applying good object-oriented programming.

-This book will outline a process for detecting emerging problems in code, and will dive into the solutions, old and new.
+Ruby Science will outline a process for detecting emerging problems in code, and will dive into the solutions, old and new.